On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Introduction

+In this paper, we take a complementary perspective and analyze search dynamics through the drift of a distance process defined with respect to a reference configuration.
+To analyze the mechanism inducing the search dynamics, it is useful to decompose the drift of the distance process into two components: one arising from variation in the objective function and another arising from asymmetry in local transitions induced by the underlying graph structure, which is determined by the combination of the problem structure and the search operator.
+These two components correspond, respectively, to objective-induced effects and structure-induced effects in the evolution of search trajectories.
+This decomposition separates the contribution of the objective from that of the transition structure, allowing the structural component of the dynamics to be examined independently.
+Hence, it is particularly useful for understanding how structural constraints of the state space influence trajectory evolution, independently of objective-based effects.

+A key point of this work is to clarify the mechanism that links combinatorial structure to trajectory-level dynamics.
+While it is well known that combinatorial state spaces exhibit strong multiplicity effects, such multiplicity alone does not induce a systematic drift.
+For instance, under independent sampling, a distribution over configurations induced by combinatorial multiplicities arises without any directional bias.
+The crucial mechanism instead lies in the interaction between combinatorial multiplicities and local transition constraints.
+When transitions are restricted by the underlying graph structure, the imbalance in the number of accessible neighboring states induces an asymmetry between outward and inward moves.
+This asymmetry provides a mechanism that translates the static combinatorial structure into a systematic drift in trajectory dynamics.
+This distinction between static multiplicity and dynamically induced drift is central to the trajectory-level perspective developed in this paper.

+This mechanism is reminiscent of entropy-driven effects in statistical physics, where gradients of entropy can induce effective forces on macroscopic variables.
+However, the present formulation differs in that the drift arises directly from asymmetry in local transition probabilities on the underlying graph, rather than from a gradient of a free-energy functional.
+Related viewpoints also appear in stochastic thermodynamics (see \cite{Peliti2024} and references therein), where entropy production governs the evolution of probability distributions, although the present work focuses on drift at the level of a reduced coordinate.

-In this study, we take a trajectory-based perspective by analyzing the dynamics at the level of the \emph{distance process}, which governs the evolution of trajectories in terms of their distance from the target configuration.
-To make this perspective concrete, we analyze search dynamics on the Johnson graph \cite{GodsilRoyle2001}, which provides a canonical model of $k$-of-$n$ subset selection problems under a local swap-based operator.
-The $k$-of-$n$ subset selection problem arises in a wide range of applications including feature selection, combinatorial design, and portfolio selection \cite{Guyon2003,BlumLangley1997,Benidis2018}.
-We consider the limiting case of a flat objective landscape in order to isolate the effect of entropy-driven drift from that of the objective-driven drift.
-In this setting, the search process becomes a random walk on the Johnson graph.
-This setting, together with the strong symmetry properties of the Johnson graph, allows us to explicitly characterize the entropy-driven drift of the distance process.
+To make the mechanism yielding the structure-induced drift explicit, we study the uniform random walk on the Johnson graph \cite{GodsilRoyle2001}, which provides a canonical model of local search dynamics for $k$-of-$n$ subset selection problems.
+The $k$-of-$n$ subset selection problem arises in a wide range of applications including feature selection, combinatorial design, and portfolio selection (see, e.g., \cite{Guyon2003,BlumLangley1997,Benidis2018,Sakurai2024} and references therein).
+Owing to the strong symmetry properties of this graph, the dynamics can be reduced to a one-dimensional distance process, allowing an explicit characterization of the drift induced by local transitions.
+This setting isolates the structural component of the dynamics by removing the influence of the objective function.